• Skip to primary navigation

 • Make it vegetarian.
 We make this exact same aubergine curry but with heavy cream to make it vegetarian.
 It's delicious as well!

 • Add more veggies.
-The eggplant or aubergines are the centerpiece of this vegan curry but you can add more veggies to your taste.
+The eggplant or aubergines are the centerpiece of this vegan curry but you can add more veggies to your taste, and make a delicious Vegetable Curry.
 We highly recommend trying to add red peppers, green beans, and carrots.

 • Add more protein to make it a main dish.
 You can add tofu (vegan) or paneer (vegetarian) to this recipe to make it more complete.